 Prior to opening your air conditioner for the season it’s important to schedule a tune up with a certified HVAC technician.
 The technician will be able to examine your unit and verify that all parts are in working order and that no damage has been sustained over the winter season.
 Any issues can be identified and repaired prior to the start of the season.

 Regular maintenance allows you to be proactive in extending the lifespan of your air conditioner.

 How can I extend the lifespan of my air conditioner?

 The best thing you can do to increase your central air conditioner’s useful lifetime is take good care of it with regular maintenance and cleaning.
 Start each summer air conditioner season by implementing these A/C annual maintenance tips.

 Did you know for a packaged central air unit there are two main components?
 There is the outside unit (the unit most people think of when think of their A/C) usually on a slab or in a bracket at the side of your house.
-There is also the indoor component or the blower.
-The indoor component is attached to your furnace but although the furnace is not running to heat your home it is the element that blows the cold air from the outdoor unit through your house.
+There is also the indoor component which includes the blower.
+The indoor component is attached to your furnace but although the furnace is not running to heat your home it contains the fan that blows the cold air from the outdoor unit through your house.

 Keeping up with the maintenance of both the indoor AND outdoor air conditioner components will help your unit live a long and healthy life.
 For best results, do these annually at the start of the season each year.

 Let’s examine the Top 7 Tips for Maintaining Your Central Air Conditioner, below.